bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 It runs quite often - 26 times for the GC dump of a booted Rails app above.

-**Major GC:** Triggered by out-of-memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
-Generally when there's a significant increase in old objects, a major GC would trigger.
+**Major GC:** Triggered by out-of-memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower than a minor GC round.
+Generally when there's a significant increase in old objects, a major GC would be triggered.
+Every major GC cycle that an object survived bumps its current generation.

 It runs much less frequently - six times for the stats dump above.

-The following diagram represents a minor GC cycle that identifies and promotes some objects to oldgen.
+The following diagram represents a minor GC cycle that identifies and promotes some objects to old.

 ![](/images/gc_first_minor.png)